CrossMoDA/crossmoda.github.io/content/home/evaluation.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.

-title = "Cross-Modality Domain Adaptation for Medical Image Segmentation" subtitle = "Unsupervised 3D Semantic Segmentation Domain Adaptation"
+title = "Evaluation"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.